derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBlocks.md

 ---

-## Let's place a block
+## deploy blocks
 First, let's declare a function ' deployBlocks ' to place the blocks.
-Also, since we want to place the blocks at there initial position, write `deploy Blocks()` to be executed at timing of load.
+Also, since we want to deploy the blocks at there initial position at the beginning of the game, write so that it will be executed at timing of `deployBlocks()` is loaded.

 ```lua